koaning/uvnb/README.md

 pprint([(k, v["title"]) for k, v in data.items()][:10])
 ```

+To learn more about this syntax, you can check [this PEP](https://packaging.python.org/en/latest/specifications/inline-script-metadata/).
 From here you can run the notebook, or start a Jupyter server via the command line.

 ```
 python -m uvnb